Mayur3sh007/Car-Counter/README.md

-Here's a sample README file for your YOLOv8 Car Counter project:

----

 # YOLOv8 Car Counter

 YOLOv8 Car Counter is a powerful and optimized solution for counting cars in video streams or images using the YOLOv8 object detection model.
 This project focuses on enhancing performance by utilizing a tracer instead of capturing cars in every frame and applying masking to focus on the relevant area.